RandyGaul/cute_framework/README.md

 # Cute Framework

-The *cutest* framework out there for creating 2D games in C++ - runs on Windows/Apple/Linux and Android machines!
+The *cutest* framework out there for creating 2D games in C++!

-Cute is carefully designed to implement high quality APIs by anticipating common game developer needs and requirements.
-Cute prides itself on a lean-and-mean style with the utmost dedication to practicality.
-Cute is open source under the zlib license, making it free to use for commercial purposes without limitations.
+Cute runs everywhere SDL2 can run.
+- [x] Windows
+- [x] MacOSX
+- [x] Linux
+- [ ] iOS
+- [ ] Android
+- [x] Web browsers
+- [x] Nintendo Switch

+The underlying idea of Cute draws inspiration from the SDL2 library.
+A lot of focus placed on documentation and examples makes development with Cute as painless as possible, without getting in the way.

 ## Download Cute

-Click here to download the latest release of Cute!
+Click here to download the latest version of Cute!

-## Snippets

-Working with cute typically involves working with concise code-snippets that anticipate exactly what you will need as a developer.
-Check out some full example programs here.

 #### Hello World